 Margaret M. Keane has been our President, Chief Executive Officer since February 2014 and has served as Chief Executive Officer and President of GE's North American retail finance business since April 2011.
 She has also been a member of our board of directors since 2013 and a member of the board of directors of the Bank since 2009.
 From June 2004 to April 2011, Ms. Keane served as President and Chief Executive Officer of the Retail Card platform of GE's North American retail finance business.
 From January 2002 to May 2004, Ms. Keane served as Senior Vice President of Operations of the Retail Card platform of GE's North American retail finance business.
 From January 2000 to December 2001, Ms. Keane served as Chief Quality Leader of GECC.
 From October 1999 to December 1999, Ms. Keane served as Shared Services Leader for GECC's Mid-Market Leasing Businesses.
 Prior to that, Ms. Keane served in various operations and quality leadership roles at GECC and Citibank.
-Ms. Keane was named a GE Officer in 2005 and a GECC Officer in 1996.
 Ms. Keane received a B.A. in Government and Politics and an M.B.A. from St. John's University.
 Ms. Keane was designated to our board of directors by GE.
 We believe that Ms. Keane should serve as a member of our board of directors due to her extensive experience in the retail finance business and the perspective she brings as our Chief Executive Officer and President.

-Brian D. Doubles has been our Executive Vice President, Chief Financial Officer and Treasurer since February 2014 and has served as Chief Financial Officer of GE's North American retail finance business since January 2009 and a member of the board of directors of the Bank since 2009.
+Brian D. Doubles has been our Executive Vice President and Chief Financial Officer since February 2014 and has served as Chief Financial Officer of GE's North American retail finance business since January 2009 and a member of the board of directors of the Bank since 2009.
 From July 2008 to January 2009, Mr. Doubles served as Vice President of Financial Planning and Analysis of GE's global consumer finance business.
 From March 2007 to July 2008, Mr. Doubles led the winddown of GE's U.S. mortgage business (WMC Mortgage) as Chief Financial Officer and subsequently Chief Executive Officer.
 From May 2006 to March 2007, Mr. Doubles served as Vice President Financial Planning and Analysis of GE's North American retail finance business.
 From January 2001 to May 2006, Mr. Doubles served in roles of increasing responsibility for GE's internal audit staff.
 From February 1997 to January 2001, Mr. Doubles held various roles as part of a GE management leadership program.
-Mr. Doubles was named a GECC Officer in 2009.
 Mr. Doubles received a B.S. in Engineering from Michigan State University.

 Henry F. Greig has been our Executive Vice President, Chief Risk Officer since February 2014 and has served as Chief Risk Officer of GE's North American retail finance business since October 2010 and the Bank since May 2011 and a member of the board of directors of the Bank since 2011.
 From June 2004 to October 2010, Mr. Greig served as Chief Risk Officer of the Retail Card platform of GE's North American retail finance business.
 From December 2002 to June 2004, Mr. Greig served as Vice President of Risk for GE's North American retail finance business.
 From June 2000 to December 2002, Mr. Greig served as Vice President of Information & Customer Marketing of GE's North American retail finance business.
 Prior to that, Mr. Greig served in various business and risk positions with GE affiliates.
-Mr. Greig was named a GECC Officer in 2010.
 Mr. Greig received an A.B. in Mathematics from Bowdoin College and an M.S. in Applied Mathematics from Rensselaer Polytechnic Institute.